Brahma-fi/scaffold-agent/README.md

 ## Overview

-The repository contains two core components:
+The repository contains three core components:

+### MCP Server (NEW)

+A Model Context Protocol (MCP) server implementation that exposes ConsoleKit's blockchain operations directly to LLMs like Claude.
+This allows LLMs to interact with blockchain operations without requiring an intermediate agent server.

 ### Agent Server